 If you’ve applied for any type of credit, such as a credit card, car loan, or student loan (including one from Climb), the decision you received was directly influenced by what’s in your credit report.
 Many of our previous posts have touched on the importance of your report and how to see yours, so you know why you should be aware of what’s on that report and how to get it for free at annualcreditreport.com.
 But now that you’re looking at it, how do you read it?
-In this post, we’ll go through the sections of your credit report — personal information, credit history, public record, and inquiries — and how to decipher what’s contained within each section.
+In this post, we’ll go section-by-section of how to read a credit report — personal information, credit history, public record, and inquiries — and how to decipher what’s contained within each section.

 But before we begin...

 First off, you should know that there are actually three different credit bureaus: TransUnion, Experian, and Equifax.
 Each of these generates their own report, and a lender will report entirely to one bureau but only partially report to the others.
 Thus, they may have different information contained within them.
 Just because TransUnion says you’ve paid all your bills on time necessarily doesn’t mean Experian agrees.
 If a company wants to pull your credit report, they’ll do so from at least one of the three, but how many and which ones depend on the individual company (a big bank, for instance, might use all three).
 So you’ll want to be sure TransUnion, Experian, and Equifax all have accurate information on you.

 The first section of your credit report is dedicated to who you are.
 Here, you’ll see the various pieces of information that have been used to identify you, both currently and in the past.
 So, if have two phone numbers associated with you, both might be on the report.
 And if you often go by your middle name, this will show up under “Also Known As.”
 Identifying features which may be located here are:

 - Address (current and former)